Understanding Common and Limited Common Elements in Florida Condominiums

 What Are Common Elements in a Florida Condominium?

-According to Section 718.103(8), common elements are:
+According to Section 718.103(8), common elements are defined as:

 “The portions of the condominium property not included in the units.”